 Here’s some steps you can take to increase your luck:

-You never know how close (or how far) you are from a lucky event.
+- You never know how close (or how far) you are from luck and success.
 Never give up!